caffeinatedjoe/ai_git_project_template/README.md

 - Remove `.kilocodemodes` during project initialization for non-KiloCode repos.
 - Add a simple CI check (or pre-commit hook) that fails if `.kilocodemodes` is present in repositories that are not explicitly marked as KiloCode projects.

-## Getting Started
-- Review `AGENTS.md` for workflow rules.
-- Create your first task in `.pm/backlog/`.
-- Run the board generator and commit changes.